 Shiferman reaffirms that adopting an agile mindset for their company has been very helpful to get everyone aligned around language and methodology, especially in defining boundaries and discipline.
 The other helpful strategy for Nuts.com has been their Objectives and Key Results (OKR) process, which is publicly shared and easily accessible.
 Every team and every person knows how their work rolls up into the overall strategic objectives and what they’re responsible for.

 Finally, Nuts.com emphasizes how helpful it has been to have the ability to experiment often, measure things, and fail fast.
 They’ve done a lot of trial-and-error to see what works and what doesn’t.
 In doing so, they’ve become more prescriptive in the expected outcomes of the tests they’re running.
-“Really having a clear understanding of expected opportunity, expected improvement, possible risks, and possible API impacts before we start testing something has been incredibly helpful for the team at large”, says Shiferman.
+“Really having a clear understanding of the expected opportunity, expected improvement, possible risks, and possible API impacts before we start testing something has been incredibly helpful for the team at large”, says Shiferman.
 It has helped Nuts.com measure success and figure out what the next steps should be.

 Overall, breaking down silos to drive business outcomes is the key takeaway in a successful migration project.